sebastiandedeyne/tinybootstrap/README.md

 ## Extra Features

-### 18-column grid
+### 24-column grid
-The default grid is now 18 columns instead of 12.
+The default grid is now 24 columns instead of 12.

+### .no-gutter

+Class that can be added to an element above your columns to set the gutter to 0.

 ### New Breakpoint: 'tn'
 Added a 'tn' breakpoint which is between col-xs-* and col-sm-*.
 Also works with the responsive utilities.